OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 #### Trust Anchors in the Network Security Configuration

-When running on Android 7.0 (API level 24) or higher, apps targeting those API levels will use a default Network Security Configuration that doesn't trust any user supplied CAs, reducing the possibility of MITM attacks by luring users to install malicious CAs.
-However, this protection can be bypassed by using a custom Network Security Configuration with a custom trust anchor indicating that the app will trust user supplied CAs.
+Applications targeting Android 7.0 (API level 24) or higher will use a default Network Security Configuration that doesn't trust any user supplied CAs, reducing the possibility of MITM attacks by luring users to install malicious CAs.
+However, this protection can be disabled by using a custom Network Security Configuration with a custom trust anchor indicating that the app will trust user supplied CAs.

 Use a decompiler (e.g. jadx or apktool) to confirm the target SDK version.
 After decoding the app you can look for the presence of `targetSDK` present in the file apktool.yml that was created in the output folder.